 Ryan B. Corcoran, MD PhDMassachusetts General Hospital Cancer Center149 13th St, 7th floorBoston, MA 02129

 Russo M, Siravegna G, Blaszkowsky LS, Corti G, Crisafulli G, Ahronian LG, Mussolin B, Kwak EL, Buscarino M, Lazzari L, Valtorta E, Truini M, Jessop NA, Robinson HE, Hong TS, Mino-Kenudson M, Di Nicolantonio F, Thabet A, Aartore-Bianchi A, Siena S, Iafrate AJ, Bardelli A, Corcoran RB.
-Acquisition of drug resistance drives tumor heterogeneity and lesion-specific responses in colorectal cancer.
+Tumor heterogeneity and lesion-specific response to targeted therapy in colorectal cancer.
 Cancer Discovery, 6: 147-53 (2016).

 Siravegna G, Mussolin B, Buscarino M, Corti G, Cassingena A, Crisafulli G, Pon-zetti A, Cremolini C, Amatu A, Lauricella C, Lamba S, Hobor S, Avallone A, Valtorta E, Rospo G, Medico E, Motta V, Antoniotti C, Tatangelo F, Bellosillo B, Veronese S, Budillon A, Montagut C, Racca P, Marsoni S, Falcone A, Corcoran RB, Di Nicol-antonio F, Loupakis F, Siena S, Sartore-Bianchi A, Bardelli A. Clonal evolution and resistance to EGFR blockade in the blood of colorectal cancer patients.
 Nature Medicine.
-(2015) Epub ahead of print.
+(2015).

 *Denotes equal contribution